W4RH4WK/Daredevil/Docs/Combat.md

   - A button: fire guns
   - B button: fire missiles
   - Y button: select target
-  - Y button (hold): look at target
-  - Right stick: look around

 ## Targeting

 Only one target can be selected at any given time.
 Missiles always lock on the currently selected target, given it is in range.

-When looking around or looking at the target, the camera orbits the player's plane.

 ## Guns